klavinslab/aquaverse/docs/protocol_developer/operation.md

   op.input(“x”).val
 ```

-will return a Ruby object with the same structure as the JSON, and with symbols (not strings) for keys.
+will return a Ruby hash object with the same structure as the JSON, and with symbols (not strings) for keys.
 Note that if the JSON does not parse, you will get an object of the form.

 { error: “JSON parse error description”, original_value: “whatever you put as the input” }.

 ## Adding Inputs After the Protocol has Started

-Note that for the items associated with an operation to be tracked, they have to be inputs or outputs.
+For the items associated with an operation to be tracked, they have to be inputs or outputs.
 Sometimes, however, you don't know what items a protocol will use ahead of time, or do not need the user to specify them in the planner.
 In this case, you can add an input online using op.add_input as in the following code: